-Cooperation among research centres, university, testing sites, industry and government has led to relevant Research projects among which we can remark the following:
+The synergies and cooperation among research centres, universities, testing sites, industry and government has led to relevant research projects among which we can remark the following:

 Led by Erreka with a consortium of other 16 Basque companies including two research centres and the collaboration of the Basque Energy Cluster and the Basque Maritime Forum, the underlying objective of the HARSH project is industrial research in the search for solutions to common problems faced by companies in the development of their products for energy applications in marine environments.
 The consortium has designed the HARSHLAB, installed in BiMEP in summer 2018, and with the objective of enabling in situ experiments to be carried out during the different development stages of these products and services.

 Advanced Design Tools for Ocean Energy Systems Innovation, Development and Deployment.
-The overarching objective of the project is to develop and demonstrate an open source, integrated suite of 2nd generation design tools for ocean energy technologies including sub-systems, energy capture devices and arrays.
+The overarching objective of this offshore renewable energy project is to develop and demonstrate an open source, integrated suite of 2nd generation design tools for ocean energy technologies including sub-systems, energy capture devices and arrays.
 These tools will support the entire technology innovation process, from concept, through to development, to deployment, With 15 partners and 2 associates (NREL and SANDIA)

 With a consortium of 11 Basque companies led by Nautilus, this project aims to demonstrate the technical-economic feasibility of a specific solution, in addition to positioning the Basque industry as a supplier of products and services for offshore wind in general.
 Astilleros de Murueta, Nervion Industries, Navacel, Vicinay Cadenas, Ormazabal, Astilleros de Murueta, NEM Solutions, CT Ingenieros, ERREKA, Iberdrola and HWS Concrete Solutions complete the industrial consortium, covering almost the whole supply chain.
 The Basque Energy Cluster, the Basque Maritime Cluster and Bilbao’s Port Cluster -Uniport- are also part of the project, linking different sector involved in the offshore wind supply chain, and promoting the project achievements.